 So even if we trace to the very roots of the pro-abstinence paradigm and the pro-sex liberationists, eventually it all gets dirty…sexy…sacred… pure, and back ’round to the puritanical.

+Love meets you where you’re at.
+No coercion.
+No judgments.
 A loving heart can temper the right amount of smut with spirit.
 Nowhere is this more evident in my life than in the sex advice that my girlfriends and I give each other.
 If you don’t have some vagina-reverent women friends in your life, please go make some right away.
 This invitation extends to all fundamentally genitalia-adoring, sexuality-celebrating good humans.
 A woman who knows the power of her vagina, or anyone tapped into the sheer force of their femininity, will help you celebrate the power of yours.
 She will throw you a fem-force fiesta if that’s what it takes to get you to see that pleasure is power, and that you should wield your force in accordance with your true nature.
 My girls and I meet each other where we’re at.
 Sexuality advice is always tailored—never one size fits all.
 Because morality has to fit the Spirit.
-Advice can range from, Sweetheart, you need a slut weekend in Barbados or… You need to get it on in the office supply room by Friday, to… You need to keep your clothes on for a few months and do a sex-tox or… You’ve come so far; don’t give it away too soon.
+Advice can range from, Sweetheart, you need a slut weekend in Barbadosor… You need to get it on in the office supply room by Friday, to… You need to keep your clothes on for a few months and do a sex-tox or… You’ve come so far; don’t give it away too soon.

 Loose or focused or somewhere in between, sacred sex moves us closer to our power, not further away from what our hearts truly desire.